falkr/teampy-s/docs/pages/index.md

 # Results

-On the teacher's page, you can download a text file that shows all the answer of the teams.
+On the teacher's page, you can download a text file that shows all the answers of the teams.
 Alternatively, the table shows the score for each team, which is just the number of correct answers.
 Here, questions only count as correctly answered if the first answer was the correct one.
 If you